International Organization for Standardization - ISO/IEC 27001:2022

 What is ISO 27001:2022?

 Developed by the International Organization for Standardization, ISO 27001:2022 is an information security standard providing requirements for an information management system (ISMS).
 ISO 27001:2022 defines what an information security management system (ISMS) is, what is required to be included within an ISMS, and how management should implement, monitor, and maintain an ISMS.
 It is notable for being an all-encompassing framework for protecting all types of digital information, including employee data, financial data, customer data, corporate IP, and third-party entrusted information.
-Most organizations will continue to be audited on ISO 27001:2013 throughout 2023.
-Current certifications for ISO 27001:2013 need to be completed by the end of April 2024.
-Certifications for ISO 27001:2022 must be completed by the end of October 2025.
-Starting Nov 1, 2025, all remaining 2013 certificates will be withdrawn and considered to be expired.

 ISO 27001:2022 also comes with a control set for organizations to implement to address their information security risk, known as Annex A of ISO 27001:2022.

-What Are the Benefits of ISO 27001:2022 Compliance?
+What are the benefits of ISO 27001:2022 compliance?

-You might even find that your B2B customers require it and you could lose out on business if you don’t pursue the certification.
-If you’re selling software or services, your customers will want to see your ISO 27001:2022 certification to have confidence that their data will be protected, and that you won’t introduce vulnerabilities into their systems.
+You might even find that your B2B customers require it, and you could lose out on business if you don’t pursue the certification.
+If you’re selling software or services, your customers will want to see your ISO 27001:2022 certification to have confidence that their data will be protected and that you won’t introduce vulnerabilities into their systems.

 The certification can also help you protect your reputation in the event of a data breach.
 When customer data is accessed or stolen, reputations suffer.
-However, showing that your business is compliant with one of the most stringent security standards can help you demonstrate your good faith efforts to protect their data and privacy.
+However, showing that your business complies with one of the most stringent security standards can help you demonstrate your good faith efforts to protect their data and privacy.
 In fact, several states in the U.S. passed laws in 2021 establishing a safe harbor for organizations that create and maintain written cybersecurity programs that meet the ISO 27001:2022 standard.

-In addition, if your business is ISO 227001:2022 compliant, it’s highly likely that you’re well on your way to becoming compliant with other security standards, laws and regulations.
+In addition, if your business is ISO 27001:2022 compliant, it’s highly likely that you’re well on your way to becoming compliant with other security standards, laws and regulations.

 Lastly, an ISO 27001:2022 certification can help reduce audit fatigue by eliminating or reducing the need for spot audits from customers and business partners.
 Many companies annually audit their customers and business partners as part of their risk management process.
-As a vendor, you may be bombarded with a high volume of time consuming audits coming from multiple sources.
+As a vendor, you may be bombarded with a high volume of time-consuming audits coming from multiple sources.
 An ISO 27001:2022 certification is a great solution for this, as companies will often accept your certification in place of conducting a separate audit.

-Preparing for the ISO 27001:2022 Certification
+Preparing for the ISO 27001:2022 certification process

 As a first step, you need to determine which areas of your business will be within the scope of your Information Security Management System (ISMS).
 Each business is unique and houses different types and amounts of data, so before building out your ISO 27001:2022 compliance program, you need to know exactly what information you need to protect.